Should adult survivor talk to her parents?

 How should I bring it up to my parents?
 The only person I've talked to about it is the counsellor I've been seeing.

 Dear Concerned Daughter,

-Thank you for contacting Stop It Now!
 I’m so sorry to hear that you were sexually abused.
-It’s great that you have reached out and have already taken positive steps toward your own healing.
+And it’s great that you have reached out and have already taken positive steps toward your own healing.